Android Studio : Emulators

 You must be aware that the Emulators use an AVD (Android Virtual Device) to help specify the hardware and Android version of the simulated device.
 Hence, developers must create an AVD that can mimic the smartphones and be compatible with your app.
 The AVDs can be managed and created using the Device Manager.

 The AVD can act as a device and have its private storage capacity for storing user information.
 The Emulator will store the SD card data, user data and the cache in a director, which is unique in the AVD.
-Once the Emulator is launched, it can effectively load the SD card and user card information from the AVD directory.
+Once you launch the Emulator, it can effectively load the SD card and user card information from the AVD directory.

 Run your app on Android Emulator